yjg30737/simplePyQt5/README.md

 This module inherits LeftRightWidget.
 Top of this widget is LeftRightWidget and bottom part of this you can add/set a bunch of widgets such as QListWidget or separators.

+* TopLabelBottomWidget

+If you want to add the label on the top of the TopLeftRightWidget, This is for you.
+Using `setLabel(text: str)` method to set the label.

 * StyleApplier

 This module help you apply style, icon, tooltip over widgets.
 Style path and icon path are set to `style` and `icon` folder in your script folder by default.
 So if you want to use this module you have to make those two and put the css files and icon files inside them.